breno-madruga/evaluation-research-groups/README.md

 ### How to download the data?

-You can download the data on Data Mendeley from this [link](https://doi.org/10.17632/rwfd6p6xsd.1).
+You can download the data on Mendeley Data from this [link](https://doi.org/10.17632/rwfd6p6xsd.1).

 <!--
 [![DOI:DOI_PAPER](https://zenodo.org/badge/DOI/DOI_PAPER)](DOI_PAPER)

 ### How does it cite?

-Santos, Breno Santana; Silva, Ivanovitch; Costa, Daniel G. **A temporal approach to support the evaluation and cohesion analysis of research groups**. *Journal of Informetrics*, 2022 (in submission process).
+Santos, Breno Santana; Silva, Ivanovitch; Costa, Daniel G. **A temporal approach to support the evaluation and cohesion analysis of research groups**. *Scientometrics*, 2022 (in submission process).

 ### How does the article download?